 - Paternity — Mothers want to hold the father accountable for child support.
 Fathers want to spend quality time with their child.
 Regardless of your need, we will aggressively fight to protect your rights and those of your child in family court.

-For more information or to schedule an appointment with an experienced Erie County family court lawyer, please contact us.
+For more information or to schedule an appointment, send me an email.